seancfoley/IPAddress/ipaddress.md

 **Iterators, Spliterators and Streams**

-Various iterators are available for iterating through subnets in different ways.
+Various iterators, spliterators and streams are available for traversing through subnets in different ways.

   - **iterator**, **spliterator**, **stream**: Traverses through all address items.
 Use `getCount` to get the count.